We Know ADHD

-For over 20 years, Shire has been committed to research to help meet the needs of patients with Attention Deficit Hyperactivity Disorder (ADHD).
-Shire regularly works with healthcare providers, patients, caregivers and policymakers in order to raise awareness and broaden understanding of this condition.
+For over 20 years, Takeda has been committed to research to help meet the needs of patients with Attention Deficit Hyperactivity Disorder (ADHD).
+Takeda regularly works with healthcare providers, patients, caregivers and policymakers in order to raise awareness and broaden understanding of this condition.
 Want to know more about ADHD?
 Read on.

 Know the Symptoms

 The following are symptoms of ADHD:

 - Careless mistakes and lack of attention to detail

 - Trouble focusing and following through on tasks

 - Difficulty listening, even when spoken to directly